liangzheng816/OfficeDocs-SharePoint/migration/mm-with-cba.md

 `Install-Module PnP.PowerShell -Force and Import-Module PnP.PowerShell`

 2. Run the command to create an app that plays as a proxy of PnP-PowerShell for granting permissions.
-Copy the client Id from the execution result.
+Copy the client ID from the execution result.

 `Register-PnPEntraIDAppForInteractiveLogin -ApplicationName "PnP PowerShell" -Tenant yourtenant.onmicrosoft.com -Interactive`

-3. Set a variable PnPClientId with the client Id retrieved in the previous step.
+3. Set a variable PnPClientId with the client ID retrieved in the previous step.

-`$PnPClientId = <The client Id from the step above>`
+`$PnPClientId = <The client ID from the step above>`

 4. Run the command to Connect SharePoint Admin site.
 The admin URL is in the format `https://contoso-admin.sharepoint.com`.

 `Connect-PnPOnline –interactive  –Url <AdminSiteUrl>  -ClientId <PnPClientId>`

 5. Grant your app the SharePoint Admin site access permission.
-The 'ClientId' is your entra app client Id.
+The 'ClientId' is your entra app client ID.

 `Grant-PnPAzureADAppSitePermission -AppId <ClientId> -DisplayName <App name or a random name> -Permissions ``<Permission> -Site <DestinationSiteUrl>`